AmineChaigneau/Financial-task-mt/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ### `node server.js`
-First build the app using `npm build`and the runs the app.
+First build the app using `npm build`, then runs the app using `node server.js`.
 Open [http://localhost:8080](http://localhost:8080) to view it in your browser.

 ### Create React App